Npmr/rpi-rgb-led-matrix-frontend/README.md

 The software can be updated automatically.
 To do that please go on the settings page and click the "Update to a new version" Button.
 This button can only be clicked when a new Realease of the software is available via GitHub.
+This works by running the  update_application.sh Script as a thread in the brackground so that the frontend can still be used until the application is updated.
+Because then the system will be rebooted.
+This should be changed in the future.